A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 The Commune was not a parliamentary body, but an executive and legislative working body at the same time.
 Instead of deciding once every three or six years which member of the ruling class would oppress and misrepresent the people in parliament, universal suffrage was for the active benefit of the people constituted in communes.
 There was a transition from the indirect democracy of parliament to the direct democracy of the Commune.
 ##
 The transitional phase between capitalist society and communist society is socialism.
-In socialism, the means of production are no longer the private property of a few individuals, but instead belong to the whole of society.
+In socialism, the means of production are no longer the private property of a few individuals, but instead belong to the whole society.
 After deducting the amount of work paid into social funds, each worker receives from society as much as he has given it.

 In socialism there will still be injustices and differences of wealth, but the exploitation of man by man will no longer be possible.
 In socialism can be destroy the injustice constituted by the hoarding of the means of production by individuals, but not yet the injustice based on the distribution of consumer goods according to labour (and not according to needs).